Children of Paradise: Production

 The set builders were short of supplies and the camera crew's film stock was rationed.
 The financing, originally a French-Italian production, collapsed a few weeks after production began in Nice, due to the Allied conquest of Sicily in August 1943.
-Around this time, the Nazis forbade the producer, André Paulvé, from working on the film because of his remote Jewish ancestry, and the production had to be suspended for three months.
-The French film company Pathé took over production, whose cost was escalating wildly.
+Around this time, the Nazis forbade producer André Paulvé from working on the film because of his remote Jewish ancestry, and production was suspended for three months.
+The French company Pathé took over the film, whose cost was escalating wildly.
 The quarter-mile long main set, the "Boulevard du Temple", was severely damaged by a storm and had to be rebuilt.
-By the time shooting resumed in Paris in early spring of 1944, the director of photography, Roger Hubert, had been assigned to another production and Philippe Agostini, who replaced him, had to analyse all the reels in order to match the lighting of the non-sequential shot list; all the while, electricity in the Paris Studios was intermittent.
+By the time shooting resumed in Paris in early spring of 1944, the director of photography, Roger Hubert, had been assigned to another production and Philippe Agostini, who replaced him, needed to analyse all the reels in order to match the lighting of the non-sequential shot list; all the while, electricity in the Paris Studios was intermittent.

 The movie also marks the first artistic collaboration between Carné and the French painter and costume designer Mayo, one that would continue over several films (Les Portes de la Nuit (1946), La Fleur de l'Age (1947), Juliette ou la Clef des Songes, Thérèse Raquin (1953), Les Tricheurs (1958)).
 This friend of Prévert started his work on the project very early in order to immerse himself fully in the script and the characters.
 The materials, provided by Jeanne Lanvin, allowed work on the costumes to be done in very favourable conditions given the difficult period of the French occupation.